 Training for Staff

-The environment at Queen’s is becoming increasingly intercultural as the university works toward achieving its internationalization goals.
-On its own, and in partnership with other units on campus, QUIC has developed various training opportunities that will help staff succeed in this environment.
+The environment at Queen's is becoming more intercultural as the university works toward achieving its internationalization goals.
+On its own, and in partnership with other units on campus, QUIC offers many opportunities for staff to begin to gain the skills and knowledge that will help them succeed in this environment.

 Other training options for staff are available through Queens' Human Resources' Learning and Development programs.
 Queen's undergraduate and graduate programs include numerous opportunities for staff to gain international and intercultural knowledge; the university's Tuition Assistance Program makes this learning accessible to staff after one year of continuous employment at Queen's.

 According to provincial regulations, Queen's staff are required to complete specific online training on the following topics:

 - Accessible Customer Service: Every person who communicates and interacts with persons with disabilities on behalf of Queen's University must receive training on the requirements in the Accessible Standards for Customer Service.
 Therefore, faculty, staff, senior administrators, volunteers, and student leaders are required to take the training.
 Begin the training now

 - Human Rights 101: Every person who communicates and interacts with persons with disabilities on behalf of Queen's University must receive training on the disability-related obligations under the Ontario Human Rights Code.
 Therefore, faculty, staff, senior administrators, volunteers, and student leaders are required to take the training.
 Begin the training now

 - Access Forward: Every person who communicates and interacts with persons with disabilities on behalf of Queen's University must receive training on the requirements in the Access Forward.
 Therefore, faculty, staff, senior administrators, volunteers, and student leaders are required to take the training.
 Begin the training now